radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 ADMIN > Access Tokens | View Only

-**Security Administrator**
-Members assigned this role are responsible for managing access controls, password policies, and attribute encryption.
+**Security Administrator:**  Members assigned this role are responsible for managing access controls, password policies, and attribute encryption.
 Access controls are managed from Control Panel > MANAGE > Security > Access Controls.
 The responsibilities include:
 - Creating and managing access controls